seandstewart/bardly/pending/romances/pericles/11-player.md

 Deliver'd weeping. ...

 **PERICLES**
-...O, stop there a little!
+...
+O, stop there a little!

 *\[Aside]*
 This is the rarest dream that e'er dull sleep